 The Buick LeSabre is a full-size car produced by General Motors from 1959 to 2005.
 Being the last model in the second generation, the 1964 LeSabre had the engine replaced by a smaller 300-cubic-inch V8 rated at 210 hp.
 There was a 250-hp version available as well.

 The old 2-speed transmission was replaced by two new Super Turbine automatics.
 The 2-speed Super Turbine 300 was available with the standard 2-barrel 300 V8 engine, while the 3-speed Super Turbine 400 came with the 300 4-barrel engine.

 The interior of the car saw minor changes in comparison to the older models.
 But you can rebuild it and make it your own if you buy one through a Salvagebid auction.

 The Oldsmobile 98 is the full-size flagship model produced in 1940-1996.
-Belonging to the eighth generation, the 1966 Oldsmobile 98 was a full-size and top-of-the-line car.
+Belonging to the seventh generation, the 1966 Oldsmobile 98 was a full-size and top-of-the-line car.

 The Oldmobile’s standard equipment included automatic transmission, power steering and brakes, power windows, padded dash and foam-padded seats, a parking brake light, special wheel covers, windshield washer and two-speed electric wipers, glovebox lamps, and front seat belts.